Trump hits out at UK's May over criticism of sharing far right videos

-LONDON/WASHINGTON (Reuters) - U.S. President Donald Trump rebuked British Prime Minister Theresa May after Britain criticized him for retweeting anti-Islam videos originally posted by a leader of a far-right British fringe party.
+LONDON/WASHINGTON, Nov 30 (Reuters) - U.S. President Donald Trump rebuked British Prime Minister Theresa May after Britain criticised him for retweeting anti-Islam videos originally posted by a leader of a far-right British fringe party.

 “Theresa @theresamay, don’t focus on me, focus on the destructive Radical Islamic Terrorism that is taking place within the United Kingdom.
 We are doing just fine,” Trump tweeted.